 - support people to seek help and support when needed

-By signing up to the Charter, the WPBSA commits to:
+By signing up to the Charter, the WPBSA has committed to:

 Other useful links for work being carried out to promote the Charter are: